anastasiyapautarak/assignments/README.md

   ```

 ### Things to Remember:
-- Always run `git pull` **before** starting new work to stay up to date
+- Always run `git pull` **before** starting new work to stay up to date, because I had this problem in the past
-- If multiple people work on the same file, **conflicts may occur**

 ### How Merge Works
 - `git merge branch-name` – Merges changes from another branch into the current one
-- If there are no conflicts, Git merges automatically
-- If conflicts occur, Git will mark the conflicting areas in the affected files

-#### Example:

 ### Repository Initialization and Setup:
 ```bash